 Prior to this offering, we have not implemented a formal policy with respect to compensation payable to our non-employee directors.
-From time to time, we have granted equity awards to attract them to join our board of directors and for their continued service on our board of directors.
+From time to time, we have granted cash retainers and equity awards to attract them to join our board of directors and for their continued service on our board of directors.
 We reimburse our directors for expenses associated with attending meetings of our board of directors and its committees.

-In connection with this offering, we intend to adopt and ask our stockholders to approve the initial terms of our non-employee director compensation program.
-Our board of directors is still in the process of considering the non-employee director compensation policy.
+In connection with this offering, we have adopted and our stockholders approved the terms of our non-employee director compensation policy.

 Name Fees Earned or Paid in Cash(\$) Option Awards (\$) All Other Compensation (\$) Total (\$)

-Sharon Kedar
+Sharon Kedar -

 William F. Snider -

-Franklin R.Witney 3,383 (1) - - 3,383
+Franklin R. Witney 3,383 (1) - 3,383